 This view was held in PLD 2009 Lah 629 in a case titled Tariq Mehmood Vs. Askari Leasing Ltd.

 Operation of Section 489-F

 Section 489-F of PPC and section 20 of financial institutions are two independent sections.
-Sections 489-F is applicable when transaction is between two individuals.
-If the cheque is issued dishonestly to satisfy the loan toward the banks than bank would be required to register a complaint before the banking court.
+Sections 489-F is applicable when the transaction is between two individuals.
+If the cheque is issued dishonestly to satisfy the loan toward the banks than a bank would be required to register a complaint before the banking court.